 We rely heavily on communications and information systems to conduct our business.
-Any failure, interruption, or breach in security of these systems could result in failures or disruptions in our customer relationship management, general ledger, deposit, loan and other systems.
-While we have policies and procedures designed to prevent or limit the effect of the failure, interruption, or security breach of our information systems, there can be no assurance that any such failures, interruptions, or security breaches will not occur or, if they do occur, that they will be adequately addressed.
-The occurrence of any failures, interruptions, or security breaches of our information systems could damage our reputation, result in a loss of customer business, subject us to additional regulatory scrutiny, or expose us to civil litigation and possible financial liability, any of which could have a material adverse effect on our financial condition and results of operations.
+Any failure, interruption, or breach in security of these systems could result in failures or disruptions in our customer relationship management, general ledger, deposit, loan, and other systems.
+In the course of providing financial services, we store personally identifiable data concerning customers or employees of customers.
+While we have policies and procedures designed to prevent or limit the effect of the failure, interruption, or security breach of our information systems and a data breach, there can be no assurance that any such failures, interruptions, or security or data breaches will not occur or, if they do occur, that they will be adequately addressed.
+Privacy laws and regulations are matters of growing public concern and are continually changing in the states in which we operate.
+The occurrence of any failures, interruptions, or security or data breaches could damage our reputation, result in a loss of customer business, subject us to additional regulatory scrutiny, or expose us to civil litigation and possible financial liability, any of which could have a material adverse effect on our financial condition and results of operations.

-Our need to continue to adapt our information technology systems to allow us to provide new and expanded services could present operational issues and require significant capital spending.
+Our need to continue to adapt our information technology systems to allow us to provide new and expanded service and to successfully implement the core system conversion we are currently undergoing, could present operational issues, require significant capital spending, and disrupt our business.

 As we continue to offer Internet banking and other on-line and mobile services to our customers, and continue to expand our existing conventional banking services, we will need to adapt our information technology systems to handle these changes in a way that meets constantly changing industry and regulatory standards.
 This can be very expensive and may require significant capital expenditures.
-In addition, our success will depend, among other things, on our ability to provide secure and reliable services, anticipate changes in technology, and efficiently develop and introduce services that are accepted by our customers and cost effective for us to provide.
-Systems failures, delays, breaches of confidentiality, and other problems could harm our reputation and business.
+In addition, our success will depend on, among other things, our ability to provide secure and reliable services, anticipate changes in technology, and efficiently develop and introduce services that are accepted by our customers and cost effective for us to provide.
+We are also in the process of undergoing a core system conversion to a new third party provider.
+If we are not able to successfully implement the core system conversion in the time frame we currently anticipate and with minimal interruption to our systems and customers, our business could be harmed.